Contraceptive Pill with Levonorgestrel and Ethinylestradiol

 - have damaged blood vessels due to diabetes

-- have had migraines with focal neurological symptoms
+- have had migraines with focal neurological symptoms or an aura

 - have had a liver tumour or any severe liver disease